nithinkr1shna/nithinkr1shna.github.io/_posts/2017-04-18-concurrency-in-erlang.markdown

 ```erlang
 Pid = spawn(Module,Function, Arguments)
 ```
 we can also register names for a process.
-In general a single  module has one named process.
+In general, a single module has one named process.

 ```erlang
 register(foo, spawn(foo,init,[]))